JorgWoehl/LaTeXTips/README.md

     \usepackage{configJCW}

 The file **configJCW.lyx** contains the accompanying LyX macros needed to properly display things in LyX.
-Place them inside a comment at the beginning of your LyX document, as described in the file.
+Insert it at the beginning of your LyX document, as described in the file.